seconddinner/stress-test-loader/README.md

 Currently, this setup targets AWS, but it can be ported other clouds if needed.

-[Note] We are transitioning from terraform to pulumi for ease of maintain

 Directory structure:

 * stress-test-loader (golang service that can load any stress-test-client, plus packer templates for creating AMIs)